A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Proofs of Theorems

 Let $I_k$ be the $k\times k$ identity matrix.
 Without loss of generality we may assume that there is exactly one generator per bus.
 We can do this because we already assumed the generator dispatch lower bound is 0, so if there are multiple generators at a bus, we can aggregate them into one by summing their maximum capacities.
 Note that this means $|\mathcal G| = |\mathcal B|$ in the following.
 To show the claim, we will show that the elements of any extreme point of the dual polyhedron, defined by (\ref{nf:dual-flow})-(\ref{nf:dual-actually-last}), are bounded in absolute value by 1.
 For notational convenience, let $\{x : Gx \leq h\}$ be the system (\ref{nf:dual-flow})-(\ref{nf:dual-actually-last}).
 Note that $G$ is an integer matrix.
 Let $n = 3|\mathcal B| + 2|\mathcal K| + |\mathcal G|$, the dimension of the dual space.
-Then an extreme point of the polyhedron is the solution where a subsystem of $n$ inequalities from $Gx \leq h$ hold at equality.
+Then an extreme point of the polyhedron is the feasible solution where a subsystem of $n$ inequalities from $Gx \leq h$ hold at equality.
+Let $\overline G$ denote the square submatrix of $G$ corresponding to this subsystem.
 By Cramer's Rule, this means that we can calculate the $i$th component of that solution:

-where $G^j$ is the $j$th column of $G$.
-Since $G$ is integer, we know that $\det(G) \geq 1$.
+where $\overline G^j$ is the $j$th column of $\overline G$.
+Since $G$ is integer, we know that $\lvert \det(\overline G) \rvert \geq 1$.
 This means that

 In the following, we show that the right-hand side of (\ref{det-bound}) is 1 by showing the matrix in question is totally unimodular.
-That is, we show the matrix is totally unimodular.

-We will show that $ $ is totally unimodular since that means any submatrix of $ $ is totally unimodular, in particular, the ones where we delete column $i$, $i \in [n]$.
-Note that we can write
+We will show that $ $ is totally unimodular since that means any submatrix of $ $ is totally unimodular.
+Writing the columns corresponding to the ordering of the variables $(\lambda^+, \lambda^-, \mu, \gamma, \alpha, \beta)$, we can write

 where, without loss of generality, we relabel the generators so that we get the identity in the part of the matrix corresponding to $\mu$ in constraints (\ref{nf:dual-dispatch}).
-We use $N$ to represent the node-edge adjacency matrix of the network, which is known to be totally unimodular.
-We use $e$ to represent the vector of all 1's in $\mathbb R^{|\mathcal B|}$.
+We use $N$ to represent the node-arc adjacency matrix of the network, which is known to be totally unimodular.
+We use $\boldsymbol{1}$ to represent the vector of all 1's in $\mathbb R^{|\mathcal B|}$.
 From (\ref{eq:Gh}), we see it suffices to show that